 This broad area represents parts of Community Districts 8, 9, 10, and 12 and includes the Briarwood, Hillcrest, Kew Gardens, Richmond Hill, South Richmond Hill, Jamaica, Jamaica Hills, Jamaica Estates, Hollis, and Holliswood-Terrace Heights neighborhoods.
 The primary study area, which will be subject to a detailed traffic study, is transit rich with three subway station hubs: Sutphin Avenue-Archer Avenue (LIRR, AirTrain, E, J, Z, and numerous buses), Jamaica Center/Parsons Boulevard/Archer Avenue (E, J, Z, and numerous buses), 179th Street (F and numerous buses), and one bus hub: 168th Street (numerous NYCT and NICE buses).

 The Downtown Jamaica Transportation Study will build on previous and on-going DOT initiatives with community stakeholders in the study area to improve safety and reduce congestion.
-The study process will involve extensive community outreach.Download a Slideshow about the Study (pdf) (Presented to Queens Community Board 12 in May 2017) Download a Slideshow about the Study (pdf) (Presented at Public Meeting # 2 in March 2017)
+The study process will involve extensive community outreach.Download a Slideshow about the Study (pdf) (Presented at Public Meeting # 3 in March 2018) Download a Slideshow about the Study (pdf) (Presented to Queens Community Board 12 in May 2017) Download a Slideshow about the Study (pdf) (Presented at Public Meeting # 2 in March 2017)

 For more information on the Downtown Jamaica Transportation Study, please call 212.839.7766 with your questions or comments.